guettli/generic-backend/README.md

 > The term “headless” comes from the concept of chopping the “head” (the front end, i.e. the website) off the “body” (the
 > back end, i.e. the content repository).

+# Related: "low code" or "no code"

+Up to now this is only a buzzword.
+Today you can't create a meaningful application without coding.
+But slowly we are getting there.

 # Related: BaaS

 [BaaS (Backend as a Service)](https://en.wikipedia.org/wiki/Mobile_backend_as_a_service)